Trusted WordPress tutorials, when you need them most.

 What happens to my old widgets if I switch themes or update WordPress?

 Your existing widgets will still appear in your new theme’s widget areas, assuming those areas exist.
-If your theme supports block-based widgets, WordPress will try to preserve the content and structure as closely as possible.
+If you switch to a theme that doesn’t have the same widget areas, WordPress won’t delete your widgets.

 Can I still use widgets in newer versions of WordPress?